 What is a veneer?

 Dental veneers are thin shells used to cover the surface of your teeth.
-Veneers are used to correct several types of damages on your teeth that include:
+Veneers are used to correct several types of damage on your teeth that include:

 - Discolored by caffeine products and excess fluoride